NDevTK/OriginMarker/security.md

 - **Severity:** Low (for direct clickjacking of OriginMarker pages), Medium (for tabnabbing's general user impact).
 - **Mitigation Context:** Existing CSP.
 User awareness for tabnabbing (Section 5.3.5).

+#### 4.4.9.
+Subdomain Takeover Risks

+- **Mechanism:** An attacker gains control of a subdomain of a legitimate domain.
+OriginMarker would correctly generate and display the marker associated with the (now attacker-controlled) legitimate parent domain.
+- **Impact:** OriginMarker inadvertently validates the attacker's control over the hijacked subdomain, potentially misleading the user into trusting a malicious site because the marker appears "correct" for the parent domain.
+- **Severity:** Medium to High.
+- **Mitigation Context:** User education on the limitations of OriginMarker regarding subdomain takeovers (5.3.2).

 ### 4.5.
 Supply Chain Risks

 #### 4.5.1.
 CI/CD Pipeline Compromise

 - **Mechanism:** Attacker compromises the GitHub repository (e.g., stolen developer credentials) and injects malicious code.
 The `format-on-merge.yml` workflow, with `contents: write` permission, could be a vector.
 - **Impact:** Malicious code distributed in the official extension, leading to widespread data exfiltration or other malicious actions.
+If the extension is compromised, the attacker gains direct access to the salt, rendering the primary anti-spoofing mechanism ineffective (the "Salt Paradox").
 - **Severity:** Critical.
 - **Mitigation Context:** Sections 5.4.1 (hardware 2FA), 5.4.3 (CI/CD audits), 5.4.4 (pinning actions), 5.4.5 (code integrity checks).